 (1861 - 1865), Denver

-A militia training area on the South Platte River for various units of the Colorado Volunteer Cavalry.
+A training area on the east side of the South Platte River for various units of the Colorado Volunteer Cavalry.
 Almost destroyed by fire in 1864, but rebuilt.
 The site is marked by a monument (1934) at West 8th Avenue and Vallejo Street, one-half mile south of Colfax Ave..
-Originally called Camp Elbert.
+Originally called Camp Elbert until renamed in 1862.

-A temporary militia camp located on the South Platte River about two and one-half miles northeast of the city center, just east of Argo.
+A temporary state militia camp located on the South Platte River about two and one-half miles northeast of the city center, just east of Argo.
 The 3rd Regiment of Colorado Volunteers trained here before fighting at Sand Creek (November 1864).

 ¤ Camp Wheeler

-A temporary militia tent encampment while Camp Weld was being rebuilt after a devastating fire.
+A temporary state militia tent encampment while Camp Weld was being rebuilt after a devastating fire.
 The site is located at Lincoln Park, between Osage to Mariposa Streets and 11th to 13th Avenues.
 The 1st Regiment, Company C of the CO Cavalry was posted here during September-December 1864.

 ¤ Denver Depot and Arsenal

 (1859 - 1865), Denver

 A large military supply warehouse located along Cherry Creek at present-day Larimer and 11th Streets, now the site of the Auraria Campus, University of Colorado-Denver.
 Used as a town refuge in 1864 during the Indian troubles.

 (1887 - 1946), Sheridan